binarynate/nativescript-component/docs/api.md

 ### component.onLoaded(options)
 Hook for the view's `loaded` event which automatically sets the component's `view` property and binds any properties passed as XML attributes to the component's `bindingContext`.
-If the no properties are passed as XML attributes, then the `bindingContext` is not set, allowing the UI to instead use the parent component's `bindingContext`.

 **Kind**: instance method of <code>[Component](#Component)</code>